BMW M88: M88/3

-M30B35
+M30B35LE

 The M30B35LE is a lower performance, two-valve, SOHC version of the M88/1 engine, also known as the M90.
 It utilizes the same block as the M88 and maintains the same bore and stroke, but borrows its head from the BMW M30 engine family.
-Different years of this engine uses both Bosch Motronic and Bosch L-Jetronic engine management systems.
+Depending on year, this engine uses either Bosch Motronic or Bosch L-Jetronic as its engine management system.

 Typically identified by a white L painted on the block behind the oil filter housing and coolant water passages on the side of the block.

-As sold in Europe and most other markets (except North America), this used a compression ratio of 9.3:1, did not have a catalytic converter and produced 160 kW.
+As sold in Europe and most other markets (except North America), this engine used a compression ratio of 9.3:1, did not have a catalytic converter, and produced 160 kW.